jhpyle/docassemble/_docs/playground.md

 Unfortunately, Word does not remember what add-ins you were using from one session to another, so every time you open the Word file, you will need to go to the "Insert" menu to activate the Playground sidebar.

+Note: **docassemble** no longer supports Internet Explorer.
+If your version of desktop Microsoft Word still uses Internet Explorer to load add-ins, the sidebar will fail to load.

 ## <a name="word addin other xml"></a>Using XML manifest files other than your own